actnwit/shaderity-graph/src/types/README.md

 ### ShaderOutputSocketData.socketName ✅

 Name of this socket.
-For sockets in the same node, the AbstractSocketData.name must be unique.
+For sockets in the same node, the AbstractSocketData.socketName must be unique.

 - Type: `string`